APPIC Program Match Number 150915

 Completion of at least 1-2 formal courses in neuropsychology

-Research experience in the specialty of neuropsychology
+Research experience in neuropsychology

 Experience working in a medical or hospital setting